sinonjs/fake-timers/README.md

 ### `clock.uninstall()`

-Restores the original methods on the `target` that was passed to `FakeTimers.install`, or the native timers if no `target` was given.
+Restores the original methods of the native timers or the methods on the object that was passed to `FakeTimers.withGlobal`

 ### `Date`